-With Tableau Server, you can share your workbooks, and multiple users can access it through desktop or mobile anywhere, any time.
-All this, in a secure environment.
+With Tableau Server, you can share your workbooks, and multiple users can access it through desktop or mobile from anywhere, any time.
+It offers a secure environment.
 This helps businesses create insights and answer in-depth questions on the go, making project execution faster and easier.
 You can load different sources and extract data from these sources or use live data for your analysis.

-3. Tableau online
+3. Tableau Online

 You can also add as many users as you want to access the workbooks that you create and work on the data together.
-This is a compelling use of technology that enables you to perform trusted and quick analysis as a team.
-Like I mentioned before, you can also create your work on Tableau Desktop and then share and collaborate with others through Tableau online for them to access your work and ask their questions with the data for different perspectives.
+This is a compelling use of technology that enables you to perform reliable and quick analysis as a team.
+As already mentioned, you can also create your work on Tableau Desktop and then share and collaborate with others through Tableau Online for allowing them to access your work and ask their questions with the data for different perspectives.

 4. Tableau Reader

 This is a read-only mode where a user with whom a workbook has been shared can view the visualizations and apply some basic filters without modifying the results.
-Books can be shared through Tableau Desktop or Tableau Public.
+Workbooks can be shared through Tableau Desktop or Tableau Public.

 5. Tableau Prep

-In case you think you made a mistake, you can go back to any previous versions in a click.
+In case you think you made a mistake, you can go back to any previous versions with a click.
 You can also keep track of the workflows, schedule them, and receive alerts if something fails.
 The flows are integrated so that you can monitor and share the data across your organization through Desktop or Online.

 6. Tableau Public